 My plan heavily depended on our early arrival at Srinagar, so that we can reach Gulmarg latest by 11 AM.
 This will leave us with plenty of time for sightseeing.
 Luck however decided to have it otherwise.

 A day before the trip, I got a message from Air India that our flight was delayed by a full 3 and a half hours.
 Now we will leave Delhi at 10:40 and arrive at Srinagar by noon.

 Lavish’s flight however remained to be on time.
 So now, poor fellow would reach Srinagar at 7:40 AM and wait for us there till noon.
 A full 4 and a half hours of doing nothing.

 This really almost botched up my plans.
 Now, this meant that we would land in Srinagar at 12 and arrive at Gulmarg at around 3 PM.
-By the time we would check into a hotel and freshen up, it would almost be 5 PM and the entire day gone.
+By the time we would check into a hotel and freshen up, it would almost be 5 PM, and the entire day would be gone.

 I on the other hand had an entire list of places prepared that I wanted to see at Gulmarg on Day 1.
 The change in timing really made me wonder if I would be able to cover it all.

 For a while there, I even changed our itineraries and thought of a few other ways to go about it.
 In the end, however, I kind of gave up and stick to the same plan thinking that we can decide and change after our arrival at Gulmarg if required.

 After the initial niggles and hiccups, finally, D-Day arrived and we got ready to execute the much-awaited trip.
 I boarded an Uber from my place at about 7:30 AM to make sure that I arrive at the airport on time despite the usual morning traffic.

 We all work night shifts so I was actually awake from the day before.
 I was hopeful that I would be able to get some power naps in the cab and then during the flight.